Chapter Eight: Weaponry

 from "The Republic of Independent Nations"

 In normal situations, firing a large weapon is just like firing a small one, except with bigger numbers attached.
-The attacker chooses a single target and may fire any number of weapons of a single attack type (either ranged or melee) at it, up to his Weapon Size limit (8.1: Weapon Size).
+The attacker chooses a single target or firing arc and may fire any number of weapons at it of a single attack type (either ranged, arc fire, or melee), up to his Weapon Size limit (8.1: Weapon Size).
 The attacker uses his Action to make the attack, checks the Range to the target, makes a Skill Roll with the usual Attack Bonuses and Penalties, compares the result to the Use rating of the weapon, and, if it hits, rolls the Damage and applies the result accordingly (5.1: Making Attacks).

 |Except when there's a specific reason to the contrary, all modern or futuristic military vehicles include Controls for the weapons systems in the cockpit, even if there are separate Gunner's stations.